Home

 As such, the Northern Cape is expected to benefit significantly from the energy transition as solar energy and green hydrogen come to the fore.

-Boegoebaai, April 2024, is in a restricted zone owned by state diamond mining company Alexkor, about 60km north of Port Nolloth.
-A port and special economic zone are part of a plan to make the area a central hub for the production and export of green hydrogen using the abundance of renewable energy in the Northern Cape.
+Boegoebaai, about 60km north of Port Nolloth, is in a restricted zone owned by state diamond mining company Alexkor.
+A port and special economic zone are part of a plan to make the area a central hub for the production and export of green hydrogen using the Northern Cape's abundance of renewable energy.